Everyone strives to boost their productivity levels at work. However, there are times when levels of productivity are very low.

 Why is this?

-It doesn’t take much to make some less productive than they should be.
+It doesn’t take much to make some less productive at work than they should be.
 And, this point is a great example of that!
 Did you know that the temperature can have a bearing on how well someone performs at work?

-It’s true, fluctuations in the temperature can be harmful to productivity levels.
+It’s true, fluctuations in the temperature can be harmful to productivity levels at work.
 If you’ve ever worked in a hot and stuffy place, then you know what I’m talking about.
 It’s incredibly hard to concentrate when you’re roasting.
 Now and then you’ll get up and walk to the nearest window for some fresh air.
 Or, you’ll stop what you’re doing and fan yourself for a few minutes.

 All of these stoppages are preventing you from doing work and being productive.
 Plus, while you work, your mind is elsewhere.
 All you can think about is how hot and sweaty you feel.